sparaseth/spring-rabbitmq-demo/README.md

 ## Running the application locally

-1. Enable zookeeper
-2. Start rabbitmq server
+1. Start rabbitmq server
-3. Build the project using `mvn clean install`
+2. Build the project using `mvn clean install`
-4. Run using `mvn spring-boot:run`
+3. Run using `mvn spring-boot:run`
-5. This will star sending `User` json message 10-times on startup
+4. This will star sending `User` json message 10-times on startup
-6. `User` json message can also send using the api(i.e. `http://localhost:8080/api/v1/user`) Request Body :- `{
+5. `User` json message can also send using the api(i.e. `http://localhost:8080/api/v1/user`) Request Body :- `{
    "userId": "1",
    "userName": "Hello World"